Asus Mobile PhoneAsus ZenFone 2

 Thanks!

-I fixed it, I realized I bent one small wire and was not making contact.
+I fixed it.
+I realized I had bent one small wire, and it was not making contact.
 Thanks!

 Hi, it appears that the SIM card flex cable connection to the USB board is loose.
 Try lifting the connection bar and resetting it again.

-It seems the connection between the Flex SIM card holder and the USB board is lost.
-Please rest the connection and double-check.
+It seems that the connection between the Flex SIM card holder and the USB board has been lost.
+Please reset the connection and double-check.

 My phone battery is stuck at 50%, and to turn it on, I need to plug in the charger.
-When I unplugged the charger it will soon turn off again.
+When I unplug the charger, it will soon turn off again.

 I charged it overnight, but the battery level is still at 50%.
 I also need to plug the charger in to turn it on.